AyushDhamankar/AI_NFT/README.md

 - **Decentralized and Secure:** Embrace the decentralized world of blockchain.
 Your NFTs are securely stored on the blockchain, providing transparency, authenticity, and ownership that can be verified by anyone.

-- **Community and Exposure:** Join a vibrant community of artists and collectors.
-Showcase your NFTs to a global audience and connect with like-minded individuals who appreciate the intersection of art and technology.

 ## How It Works

 1. **Create:** Use our AI prompt generator to spark your creativity.
 Craft a unique prompt and watch as the AI interprets it into a digital masterpiece.